sachinML/IPL_Data_analysis/README.md

 ![plot](./3478.png)

-Range of total First inning runs scored by each Team
+Range of total First inning runs scored by each Team-

 ![plot](./3479.png)